tminhnhat/BabyCommandAGI/README.md

 If you want to reset the environment, please delete the Docker container of BabyCommandAGI once and change the RESULTS_STORE_NAME in ```.env```.
 (BabyCommandAGI executes various commands, so the environment may be broken)

+## Feedback to AI

+After completion or when you enter "f", you can give user feedback to the AI on whether the goal was properly achieved.
+This allows you to give feedback to the AI on information that is not available from the CLI, like a GUI.

 # Logs

 The logs during execution are saved under the ```log``` folder.